NelsenEW/espdrone-clients/docs/dev_info_client.md

 The architecture for the input devices in the client strives to give as much flexibility as possible and to make cross platform compatibility smooth.
-It combines raw readings from input devices with input device mappings to create control values for the Crazyflie and the application.
+It combines raw readings from input devices with input device mappings to create control values for the Espdrone and the application.
 It\'s also possible to input control values directly.

-Below is a walk though of every step of the process, from reading the device to sending the control values to the Crazyflie.
+Below is a walk though of every step of the process, from reading the device to sending the control values to the Espdrone.

 ### InputDevice

 There are two ways to get input into the client: Input readers and input interfaces.
-On startup the modules *lib/cfclient/utils/inputreaders* and *lib/cfclient/utils/inputinterfaces* are initialized and these directories are scanned for implementations that can be used.
+On startup the modules *lib/edclient/utils/inputreaders* and *lib/edclient/utils/inputinterfaces* are initialized and these directories are scanned for implementations that can be used.
 Each python file in these directories represent a \"backend\" that handles input.
 Each backend can have zero, one or multiple devices that it can